 The lovely seaside resort of Lowestoft boasts not one, but two piers!

 South Pier Lowestoft was built originally as part of the harbour construction works in 1846.
 A reading room and bandstand were added later, though badly damaged during World War II and sadly demolished.
 Years of alterations and improvements followed plus a closure in the late 1980’s due to structural problems.
-The latest major refurbishment was undergone during 2008, shaping the pier into what it is today; an all-encompassing family entertainment complex with the latest gaming machines, gift shop and food outlets.
+The latest major refurbishment was undergone during 2008, shaping the pier into what it is today.

 Further south along the award winning beach of Lowestoft proudly stands the Claremont Pier.
 Much like the South Pier it has seen a few transformations during its 104 years of existence!
 Once a berth for paddle steamer rides at 9d a fare, the Claremont Pier became a mecca of summer visitors and saltwater anglers during the inter-war years.
 In 1940 the Royal engineers blasted a hole in the pier stop the enemy using it as possible landing space!